-I love eating food that takes minimal effort and you can inhale effortlessly.
-These chewy, fudgy flourless chocolate cookies are like little puffs of chocolate gooeyness.
-You will take down six without coming up for air.
-The added bonus is they are so easy to make, you can whip up another batch quickly, and no one will be the wiser to the damage you’ve already done.
+Flourless chocolate cookies are like little puffs of chocolate gooeyness.
+They are so addictive I can take down six without coming up for air.
+With the added bonus of being easy to make, I can whip up another batch quickly, and no one is wiser to the damage I’ve done.
 It’s important to have thorough quality control, right?

 When I was bored I would thumb through my collection and contemplate what I wanted to make, with a big emphasis on the I. If I wanted to cook something, Mom wasn’t breaking from her 15 loads of laundry to supervise proper techniques.
-We all just went in the kitchen and cooked or baked independently whenever the fancy struck.
-And I’m sure we all did a stellar job leaving no evidence behind we were there.
+My siblings and I just went in the kitchen and cooked or baked independently whenever the fancy struck.
+And I’m sure we all did a stellar job leaving no evidence behind.

-Chocolate Specials was a recipe I visited a lot in my cookbook.
-Before I would make them, I would always throw out the disclaimer to my sisters, “I’m going to make cookies and they are just for me since I’m making them by myself!”
+Chocolate Specials was a recipe I revisited a lot in my cookbook.
+Before I would make them, I would throw out the disclaimer to my sisters, “I’m going to make cookies and they are just for me since I’m making them by myself!”
 Then I would proceed to eat the ENTIRE batch throughout the day while my sisters incessantly begged for “Just one!”
-A reasonable request, I begrudgingly realize now, but I did not want to relinquish any because 1) they were that damn good, and 2) I had to prove my point that I would, in fact, eat them all.
+A reasonable request, I begrudgingly realize now, but I did not want to relinquish any because A) They were that damn good, and B) I had to prove my point that I would, in fact, eat them all.

 Blatantly sticking it to them like that probably wasn’t my best move.
-As I’ve grown older, I’ve matured and have learned to handle things differently.
-It’s a much savvier to make them when everyone is at school and destroy the evidence before anyone’s the wiser.
+As I’ve grown older, I’ve matured and learned to handle things differently.
+It’s a much savvier to make them when the kids are at school and destroy the evidence before anyone’s the wiser.

 Our relationship is still special.